 Conclusion

-Remember when training any muscle group effectively, it is important to hit the muscles from a variety of angles and intensities.
-So, be sure to test out as many of these as you can, and play around with weight, tempo and reps.
+Remember, when training any muscle group effectively, it is important to hit the muscles from a variety of angles and intensities.
+So, be sure to try as many exercises as you can and find which ones are most comfortable for you.
+Additionally, try different rep ranges and weights from time to time just to keep things interesting and find new ways to gain muscle.